dismint/docmint/multicore/lec3.typ

 An invocation is pending if it has no matching response.

 #define(
+  title: "Sequential Histories"
+)[
+  A history is sequential if method calls of different threads to do not interleave.
+]

+#define(
   title: "Well-Formed Concurrent History"
 )[
   If the thread projections are sequential, then it is concurrently well-formed.
+This can be seen as a weaker form of the above definition.
 ]

 #define(